For the masala

 , cumin, carom, coconut, salt, sugar, and roasted peanuts

 On a sheet pan

 Heat the oil in a nonstick pan over a medium heat, and add the asafoetida, and fry for 20 seconds, or until fragrant.
-Add the mustard seeds
+Add the mustard seeds, and fry

 for 30 seconds, or until they start to pop.
 Be careful of the popping seeds and splatters of oil.
 Add the potatoes

 pieces, and fry for 3 to 4 minutes, stirring regularly, or until the vegetables are golden brown.

 Stir in the masala sauce

 , add the water, and bring to a boil, then cover the pan with a lid, reduce the heat and simmer

 for 20 to 25 minutes, shaking the pan occasionally.
 Once the vegetables are just tender, add the tuvar beans, cover with a lid and cook for a further 2 to 3 minutes, or until warmed through.

 To serve the dish: Divide the Gujarati Undhiyo among 6 serving plates and sprinkle over the fresh chopped cilantro